 (24) The bringing, keeping, selling or consuming of alcohol on University premises must be done in accordance with the requirements of the Liquor Act 2007.

 (25) Alcohol must be served by people who hold a current 'Responsible Service of Alcohol' certificate and is to be consumed within the designated area.
 Appropriate standards of conduct are to be maintained, the property and safety of persons protected, noise restrictions observed and littering minimised.

 (26) If an employee affected by drugs or alcohol chooses not to accept treatment, and performance continues to be adversely affected, supervisors should consult with their HR Consultant before following unsatisfactory performance procedures or other appropriate University processes.

 (27) Employees and students who believe they have a drug or alcohol problem are encouraged to seek professional assistance and treatment.
 Assistance for employees is available through the Employee Assistance Program and students may access the University's Counselling Services.

-(28) Where employees, students, contractors or visitors are concerned about the welfare of a co-worker or student, they are encouraged to share their concerns with either their supervisor or HR Consultant.
+(28) Where employees, students, contractors or visitors (including workers as defined in the relevant work health and safety legislation) are concerned about the welfare of a co-worker or student, they are encouraged to share their concerns with either their supervisor or HR Consultant.

-(29) If an employee or student is in need of immediate assistance, first aid should be provided in accordance with the First Aid Policy.
+(29) If an employee or student is in need of immediate assistance, first aid should be provided in accordance with the First aid provisions.